What made you choose to become an entrepreneur?

 Persistent and constant paranoia.
 The first helps you to push on because shit will come your way and you just have to roll with the punches.
 But sometime it will be so huge that there is nothing much you can do (e.g. recession).
 So it is important to be aware of such things and constant experiment in bite size to achieve better outcomes.

 Tell us about your company.
-What inspired you to come up with the service(s)?
+What inspired you to come up with the service?

-My current business is a HR consultancy agency.
-Leveraging on SPRING Singapore funding, we help SMEs to grow their capability by focusing on HR processes and service excellence.
+My business was a HR consultancy agency.
+Leveraging on SPRING Singapore funding, we helped SMEs to grow their capability by focusing on HR processes and service excellence.
 I have three other partners.

 The idea actually came from one of them.
 He wanted to go into this space but recognises that he needs a subject matter expert to manage it.
 (He also has other businesses.)

 I jumped in without hesitation.
 Prior to this (and after I sold off my first business), I had many opportunities to start other things but the curse of too much research killed them off.

 I decided to go back to roots and just jumped into this.